pathfinder177/blockchain_go/doc/MULTICURRENCY_BLOCKCHAIN.md

     Generalized notion of Value
-    allows the atomic transfer of multiple assets and currencies in a single account-based transaction
+    allows the atomic transfer of multiple assets and currencies in a single UTXO-based transaction
-- Token issuance
-    - *(Optionally) add creator of the currency to specify monetary policy
-        - Add new TX type
-        - Make supply fixed

-- Modular architecture
-    *(Optionally) implements separate blockchain for each currency(sidechains)

 - Consensus and Validation
     Adjustments to the consensus mechanism may be necessary if the introduction of multiple currencies impacts transaction throughput or security assumptions.
 In some designs, you might separate the validation of different asset types or incorporate additional verification steps for token-specific transactions.

 - Multi-Currency Wallet Integration

 #### Multi-token ledger design
 Ledger logic are contains in files: